Click on a board member’s name to read their biography.

 Timothy Weaver, Vice President

 Timothy Weaver is a self-employed independent sales operator for Freihofers.
-He is serving his second term on the Board of Education.
+He is serving his fourth term on the Board of Education.

 Weaver is an official for boys high school basketball, girls high school field hockey and collegiate field hockey.
 He is also a member of the USA Field Hockey Association.

 Patricia Belden is the communicable disease coordinator for Warren County Public Health.
-She has served two terms on the Queensbury Board of Education, including her current service and from 2005-2010.
+She is serving her third term on the Queensbury Board of Education, including her current service and from 2005-2010.

 Belden holds a bachelor’s degree in nursing from SUNY Plattsburgh and a master’s degree in public health from the University at Albany.